viper25/blog-old/_posts/2020-03-21-install-jekyll-on-Ubuntu.md

 sudo bundle update --bundler
 ```

+{: .box-error}
+For some Jekyll sites, if you get an error such as
+`An error occurred while installing nokogiri (1.10.10), and Bundler cannot continue.
+Make sure that ``gem install nokogiri -v '1.10.10' --source 'https://rubygems.org/'`` succeeds before bundling.`, run `sudo apt-get install build-essential patch ruby-dev zlib1g-dev liblzma-dev`

 Done!
 Jekyll installed.
 Build your site and make it available on a local server:

 ```bash